Pointless-dot/llm-presupposition-swedish-politics/README.md

-# Data for: False Presuppositions and Large Language Models
+# Data for: POLITICIANS DANCING ON TABLES

 This repository contains the experimental stimuli, model response annotations, and analysis files used in the bachelor thesis: